kanishka-linux/kawaii-player/README.md

 ![kawaii-player](/Images/Web.png)

-(Web interface showing running of three torrents fetched from **archive.org**.
+(Older Web interface showing running of three torrents fetched from **archive.org**.
 One of them being played directly in the browser.
 It means users can send some torrent http/magnet link from browser to the server, which will be then streamed back to the user)

 First, set up ip address and port properly for both media server and torrent streaming in *'other_options.txt'* and *'torrent_config.txt'* files (Make sure that port number is different in both the files.
 By default media server port is 9001 and that of torrent streaming server is 8001).
 Then start media server and open web interface.
 In web ui, user will find a text box for searching media within the server.
 This *search box* can be used for controlling torrent streaming on the media server with the help of text commands.
 Following are the list of commands which can be used for controlling behaviour of torrent: